DigitalStrawberry/ANE-StoreReview/README.md

 </extensions>
 ```

-When packaging your app for iOS, you need to point to a folder with iOS 10.3 SDK (available in Xcode 8.3) using the `-platformsdk` option in `adt` or via corresponding UI of your IDE:
+When packaging your app for iOS, you need to point to a directory with iOS 10.3 SDK (available in Xcode 8.3) using the `-platformsdk` option in `adt` or via corresponding UI of your IDE:

 ```
 -platformsdk /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS10.3.sdk